xz-stjude/MitoEdit/pipelines/README.md

 6. Identify all other cytosines that fulfill conditions listed in #2 and #3 and mark as **bystander edit(s)**.
 7. Mark the **second C in a 5'-TCC context**, where the cytosine is 4-10bp from the 5’ end on either strand, as a bystander.
 8. Mark target bases with **[ ]** and bystander bases with **{ }**.
-9. List final target windows with **optimal TALE sequences,** where applicable along with the potential **effects of bystander edits.**
+9. Compile the final target windows with **optimal TALE sequences,** where applicable, and inlcude potential **effects of bystander edits.**

 ![Rough workflow](../imgs/Fig1ab.png)
 *Diagram depicting the editing patterns observed by DdCBE base editors among select publications used for validation.
 Cytosines within a 5’-TC context (double red asterisks) are edited by the G1333 DddA split (A) when located 4-10 bp from the 5’ end (A) and are edited by the G1397 DddA split (B) when located 4-7bp from the 3’ end (Mok, et al., 2020).
 Target cytosines (red font) within the regions highlighted in white are accessible to the base editor for C>T editing.*